vandesu/vandesu/README.md

 - 👋 Hi, I’m @vandesu
-- I'm a student learning basic web programming and basic 3d animation.
+- I'm a student learning stuffs.
-- I like math, science, and technology.

 <!---
 vandesu/vandesu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.